obfuscatedgenerated/ollieos_test_pkg/README.md

 Each program should be bundled to 1 file.

-If you wish to instead only write JavaScript, write directly to the output file instead and jump to the [Completing the package](#completing-the-package) section.
+If you wish to instead only write JavaScript (not recommended, your package will not be acccepted!), write directly to the output file instead and jump to the [Completing the package](#completing-the-package) section.

+## Program API Docs

+For the API surface available to programs, [consult the docs](https://ollieg.codes/docs/).

 ## Building with the OllieOS system